SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 ### Marking deprecated logic

-Often, to accommodate backward compatibility, some indirectly related code need to contain additional logic that can be removed when removing deprecated functionality.
+Often, to accommodate backward compatibility, some indirectly related code need to contain additional logic that should be removed together with deprecated functionality.
 When such a removal is not obvious enough, the best way to make sure that obsolete code will be removed is to mark it with proper TODO comment, preferably linked to a ticket/issue with additional details.
 Such a ticket should be properly labelled (example label: 'deprecated-1.x') to make it easy to reference it in future as a candidate for removal.